-The management of Hektar REIT is governed by a Trust Deed executed on 5 October 2006 and as amended by a Supplemental Trust Deed dated 20 March 2012 between the Manager and the Trustee.
+The management of Hektar REIT is governed by a Trust Deed executed on 5 October 2006 and as amended by two Supplemental Trust Deeds dated 20 March 2012 and 23 November 2016 respectively between the Manager and the Trustee.
 The Deed, inter alia, details out the roles, duties, obligations and power of the Manager and the Trustee.
 Essentially, the Trustee and the Manager play countervailing roles against each other to ensure that the REIT is managed with efficiency and integrity.

 In addition to the Deed, the Board of the Manager is also governed by the Board Charter, which encompasses the principal role of the Board, establishing the functions, responsibilities and powers of the Board and its various Committees; and to set the policies and practices of the Board.

 The Board of the Manager views corporate governance in accordance to four key concepts:

 - good performance